ferdiemmen/plyr-ads/README.md

 </table>

 ## Thanks
-Thanks to Sam Potts who build the awesome [Plyr](https://plyr.io/) video player.
+Thanks to Sam Potts and all his contributors who build the awesome [Plyr](https://plyr.io/) video player.

 ## Copyright and License
 [The MIT license](license.md).